neuppl/are-we-sdd-yet/README.md

 This repo is a work-in-progress benchmarking suite comparing [rsdd](https://github.com/neuppl/rsdd) to other decision diagram libraries.
 The goal is to provide a simple, consistent, and **reproducible** set of tools to produce results about the tool.

-Currently, this tool only supports head-to-head benchmarks against `sdd`.
+Currently, this tool only supports head-to-head benchmarks against the [`sdd` package](http://reasoning.cs.ucla.edu/sdd/) and the [`cnf2obdd` tool](http://www.sd.is.uec.ac.jp/toda/code/cnf2obdd.html).

 Some future plans:

 - autogenerate a website to view statistics
 - integrate CUDD (major blockers: lack of out-of-the-box CLI, BLIF format)
+- integrate Sylvan
 - benchmark other tasks:
   - marginal map
   - reachability